solita/solita.github.com/_posts/2017-11-20-Installing-Jenkins-with-PowerShell-DSC.md

 6. Repeat 4 and 5 and if you screw up badly then go back to snapshot from point 3.
 7. Finally when you think you are ready go back to snapshot from point 2.

 I hope you liked it.
-All the script is available at our GitHub.
+All the script is available at our [GitHub](https://github.com/solita/powershell-dsc-jenkins).

+## Known problems

+Few things that might be broken at the repository.
+If you are trying to setup the ZAP as a daemon you need to start it manually and change the port to something else since it have same default (8080) as my scripts have.
+Another thing that might be broken is that later on if you would like to use OWASP dependency check module that was installed.
+Then you might hit the problem (or not) that Java cacerts does not have let's encrypt intermediatory certificate.
+A  [fix](https://github.com/solita/powershell-dsc-jenkins/tree/master/certs) is in the repository in case you need it.